Guglielmo Marconi: Developing radio telegraphy

-In the summer of 1895, Marconi moved his experiments outdoors on his father's estate in Bologna.
-He tried different arrangements and shapes of antenna but even with improvements he was able to transmit signals only up to 800 metres (0.5 mile), a distance Oliver Lodge had predicted in 1894 as the maximum transmission distance for radio waves.
+In the summer of 1895, Marconi moved his experiments outdoors on his father's estate at Villa Griffone, in Pontecchio near Bologna.
+He tried different arrangements and shapes of antenna, but even with improvements he was able to transmit signals only up to 800 metres (0.5 mile), a distance Oliver Lodge had predicted in 1894 as the maximum transmission distance for radio waves.

 Transmission breakthrough

 A breakthrough came in the summer of 1895, when Marconi found that a much greater range could be achieved after he raised the height of his antenna and, borrowing from a technique used in wired telegraphy, grounded his transmitter and receiver.
-With these improvements, the system was capable of transmitting signals up to 2 mi and over hills.
-The monopole antenna reduced the frequency of the waves compared to the dipole antennas used by Hertz, and radiated vertically polarized radio waves which could travel longer distances.
-By this point, he concluded that a device could become capable of spanning greater distances, with additional funding and research, and would prove valuable both commercially and militarily.
+With these improvements, the system was able to transmit over hills; in one of the outdoor trials at Villa Griffone, it reached beyond the Celestini hill, at a distance of about 2 km, using a vertical antenna connected to a buried metal plate in an antenna-earth system.
+The monopole antenna used a lower frequency of the waves compared to those generated by the dipole antennas used by Hertz, radiating vertically polarized radio waves which could travel longer distances.
+By this point, Marconi concluded that a device could become capable of spanning greater distances, with additional funding and research, and would prove valuable both commercially and militarily.
 Marconi's experimental apparatus proved to be the first engineering-complete, commercially successful radio transmission system.

 Marconi applied to the Italian Ministry of Post and Telegraphs, then under the direction of Maggiorino Ferraris, explaining his wireless telegraph machine and asking for funding, but never received a response.
-An apocryphal tale claims that the minister (incorrectly named first as Emilio Sineo, later as Pietro Lacava) wrote "to the Longara" on the document, referring to the insane asylum on Via della Lungara in Rome, but the letter was never found.
+An apocryphal tale claims that the minister, incorrectly named first as Emilio Sineo and later as Pietro Lacava, wrote "to the Longara" on the document, referring to the insane asylum on Via della Lungara in Rome, but the letter was never found.